tsiligardi/PRA3024-Analysis-of-big-data-in-physics/Readme.md

-To the graders-- List of the assigments:
+To the graders-- List of the assigments (with links):
 <ol>
 <li> Week 2: LHCb_no_root.ipynb (please, ignore the file LHCb.ipynb) </li>
 </ol>